OpenBAS-Platform/docs/docs/deployment/ecosystem/executors.md

 ![Crowdstrike Endpoints](../assets/crowdstrike-endpoints.png)

-NB : An Asset can only have one CrowdStrike agent installed thanks to an unicity with mac address parameters.
+NB : An asset can only have one CrowdStrike agent installed due to the uniqueness of the MAC address parameters.
 If you try to install again a CrowdStrike agent on a platform, it will overwrite the actual one and you will always see one endpoint on the OpenBAS endpoint page.

 !!! success "Installation done"